CodeYourFuture/project-quiz/README.md

-Quiz web app.
+# Quiz web app

 ## Description:
-This is a quiz web app helps users to check their knowledge of CYF study material. answer all the questions with multi choice answers and the result will be submitted afterwards.
+This is a quiz web app which helps users to check their knowledge of CYF study material.

 ## Installation:
 1. Clone files into your local machine using - `git clone https://github.com/CodeYourFuture/project-quiz.git`.
-    2. Run npm install in your local terminal.
+2. Run `npm install` in your local terminal.
-    3. Run npm start to run the app or open `http://localhost:3000` to view it in the browser.
+3. Run `npm start` to run the app or open `http://localhost:3000` to view it in the browser.
-    4. Add an origin remote pointing to the main CYF repo (to be able to pull updates) by using this code
-       - `git remote add origin https://github.com/CodeYourFuture/project-quiz.git`.

-## Table of Contents:
+## Table of Quizzes:
-    1.HTML/CSS.
+    1.HTML.
+    2.CSS.
+    3.JavaScript.

 ## Running the tests:
     TBC.

-## Usage:
-    Run the quiz app, and test your knowledge with each specific material.

 ## Tech Used / Dependencies:
  React.